drone-plugins/drone-s3/README.md

   plugins/s3 --dry-run
 ```

+- Refer this doc for details to use in Harness.

 ## Configuration Variables for Secondary Role Assumption with External ID

 The following environment variables enable the plugin to assume a secondary IAM role using IRSA, with an External ID if required by the role’s trust policy.